7 Ways Interior Designers Charge for Services

 Percentage above cost billing can be used for the ordering of furniture, furnishings and deliveries.

-If the certified interior designer is to purchase rare antique items that are costly, the retail mode of payment will be used.
+If an interior designer is to purchase rare antique items that are costly, the retail mode of payment will be used.
 The client pays the price tag cost (no discounts for the client!) and the certified interior designer makes their money from a commission given by the retailer.

 The combination method of billing is the best option for such projects incorporating the best methods appropriate for each aspect of the design project.